AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 The __EXPOSE__ instruction specifies that the containerized application will listen on port 5173 for incoming connections.

-### Backend dockerfile
+### Back-End dockerfile

-Create a file named __Dockerfile__ in the root folder of the backend project and add the following code:
+Create a file named __Dockerfile__ in the root folder of the back-end project and add the following code:

 ```Dockerfile
 FROM node:alpine